bioimage-io/spec-bioimage-io/README.md

 -->

 ### `weights`
-A group of weights stored in key-value format, each weights definition contains the following fields:
+A list of weights, each weights definition contains the following fields:
+ - `id`: an unique id which will be used to refer the weights, e.g. in `prediction` or `training`.
+ - `name`: the name of the weights for display, it should be a human-friendly name in title case
+ - `description`: description about the weights, it is recommended to describe the how the weights is trained, and what's the dataset used for training.
+ - `authors`: a list of authors.
+This field is optional, only required if the authors are different from the model.
+ - `covers`: a list of cover images.
+This is used for showing how the inputs and outputs looks like with this weights file.
- - `source`: link to the model weight file.
-Preferably a zenode doi.
+ - `source`: link to the weights file.
+Preferably an url to the weights file.
  - `sha256`: SHA256 checksum of the model weight file specified by `source` (see `models` section above for how to generate SHA256 checksum)

 ## Transformation Specification